Huriwa To Efcc: Stop Harassing Atiku And Family:

 HURIWA wondered why such a high profile lawyer would be at the fore front of those deploying media publications to demonize the opposition politician only because he has decided to seek redress in the court of competent jurisdiction which is allowed constitutionally.

-Besides, HURIWA condemns the motley of hired goons including commercial clerics like 'reverend father' Ejike Mbaka and some amorphous ethno – many religious contraptions who may have been hired by president Muhammadu Buhari or his associates to demonize and criminalize the lawful decision of Atiku Abubakar to challenge his reported electoral defeat in court.
+Besides, HURIWA condemns the motley of hired goons including commercial clerics like 'reverend father' Ejike Mbaka and some amorphous ethno-religious contraptions and individuals who may have been hired by president Muhammadu Buhari or his associates to demonize and criminalize the lawful decision of Atiku Abubakar to challenge his reported electoral defeat in court.

-The Rights group specifically asked the international community who were deceived into hastily and errorneously endorsed the controversial outcomes of the violent 2019 presidential polls that led to the killings of 50 Nigerians and the violent rape of even electoral officials, to demand that Nigerian government stopped deploying the politically tainted anti-graft body to witch-hunt the opposition leader.
+The Rights group specifically asked the international community who were deceived into hastily and errorneously endorsing the controversial outcomes of the violent 2019 presidential polls that led to the killings of 50 Nigerians and the violent rape of even electoral officials, to demand that Nigerian government stopped deploying the politically tainted anti-graft body to witch-hunt the opposition leader.

 HURIWA stated that for nearly a year, the acting chairman of EFCC Alhaji Ibrahim Mustapha Magu had demonstrated that he is politically affiliated to the man who gave him the job of a life time when he publicly wore and displayed the campaign Shirt's badge of Muhammadu Buhari of the All Progressives Congress (APC) which the media captured in pictures during the public unveiling by Buhari of the multibillion mega office complex of EFCC in Abuja.